bromoapp/logparser/README.md

 # Log Parser
-*NOTE: This project is created in Windows 10 environment.*
+*NOTE: This project is created and tested in Windows 10 environment.*

 ## Prerequisites
 - Already have MySql server instance running in your local PC/Laptop,